levofski/mentor-app/README.md

 $ bin/behat -e development
 ```

 * TODO: If all goes well, you should see a Google Chrome window open up and the tests execute.
-(This doesn't happen with the above instructions, the tests run in the shell?
-Is there another plugin required?)
 * TODO: Set up script to build and seed test database.

 Windows Installation